quidscio/video-processor/readme_rmh.md

     TODO: Consider writeup including points to M
     TODO: Do a program dataflow analysis & consider refactors or version on openrouter 09.30.25 Address youtube issue
-    TODO: Address this YT video which will not download or yield SRT
+    DONE: Address this YT video which will not download or yield SRT

 #### Details for 9/30/25 YT Issue
 ```properties